bangkokrb/rubyconfth/README.md

 ### Assets

 - Media used to enrich text content must be stored in `src/images/<media type>/<section-name>`.
-- In the case of using media other than images, prefer creating a new sub-directory e.g. `/videos/<section-name>`
+- In the case of using media other than images, prefer creating a new sub-directory e.g. `/videos/<section-name>`.
-- To embed these media in the content, use the absolute path to each file: `/images/<media type>/<section-name>/<filename.extension>`
+- To embed these media in the content, use the absolute path to each file: `/images/<media type>/<section-name>/<filename.extension>`.
+- SVG icons are combined into a sprite image.
+Place new icons in `/images/shared/icons` and regenerate the new sprite image with `npm run svg:generate-sprite`.

 ### Past Version